uschpc/webportal-netlify-gatsby/src/navigation/education-and-outreach/other-resources.md

 parentEle: Education & Outreach
 ---

-While the CARC offers [user guides](/user-information/user-guides) specific to our systems, there are many other online resources that are useful for improving your programming skills and deepening your understanding of research computing.
+While the CARC offers [user guides](/user-information/user-guides) specific to its systems, there are many other online resources that are useful for improving your programming skills and deepening your understanding of research computing.

 ### Software Carpentry